George Peabody Gooch: Personal life

-Gooch was born in Kensington, London, the son of Charles Cubitt Gooch, a merchant banker, and Mary Jane Gooch, née Blake.
+Gooch was born in Kensington, London, the son of Charles Cubitt Gooch, a merchant banker and business associate of prominent merchant banker and philanthropist George Peabody for whom he was named, and Mary Jane Gooch, née Blake.
 His eldest brother was Henry Cubitt Gooch, a future Conservative MP.
 He was educated at Eton College, King's College London and Trinity College, Cambridge, where he gained a First in History.
 He won the Thirlwall Prize in 1897, but failed to gain a fellowship at Trinity despite the support of Lord Acton.

 Member of Parliament

 He was elected at the general election of 1906 as Liberal Member of Parliament for Bath, but lost the seat at the general election of January 1910.
 Whilst an MP he voted in favour of the 1908 Women's Enfranchisement Bill.
 He stood again in Bath at the general election in December 1910, but did not regain the seat, and was unsuccessful again when he stood at a by-election in Reading in November 1913.

 Gooch succeeded Sir Richard Stapley in 1919 as Chairman of the Sir Richard Stapley Educational Trust.
 During the 1930s, in seeing that war was approaching, he encouraged the Trust to put aside a small fund to assist the educational needs of Second World War refugees.

 He was President of the Historical Association (1922–1925) and of the National Peace Council (1933–1936).
 In June 1936 he was elected to serve on the Liberal Party Council.

 Gooch edited the Contemporary Review from 1911 until 1960.